8 Steps to Creating a Competitive Landscape Analysis

 The value of competitive landscape analysis is well-known by successful businesses.
 Around 90% of Fortune 500 companies engage in competitive analysis.
 69% of companies that have outsourced their competitive intelligence operations have reported overall positive results from doing so.
 With a solid plan and the right tools, any business can start reaping this useful practice’s rewards.
 Here’s how to get started.

-8 Steps to create a competitive landscape analysis
+8 Steps to creating a competitive landscape analysis framework

 1. Get organized